-In a statement released on Monday afternoon, Jeremy Hallett predicted there would be job losses as a result and lamented the time lost by companies who worked on the proposals since 2017.
+In a statement released on Monday afternoon, Jeremy Hallett predicted there would be job losses as a result and lamented the time lost by companies that worked on the proposals since 2017.

 “While other OECD nations see sovereign space capability as critical to creating high-tech, high-value jobs and a military advantage, in our own backyard we seem to be doing the exact opposite,” he said.